barrebre/goDynaPerfSignature/README.md

 ## Required Parameters
 * **APIToken** - Your Dynatrace API token which has the permission `Access problem and event feed, metrics, and topology`.
 This is not actually required if goDynaPerfSignature is started with a `DT_API_TOKEN`
 * **DTServer** - The Dynatrace Server to point to (FQDN). *Ex*: `haq1234.live.dynatrace.com`.
 This is not actually required if goDynaPerfSignature is started with a `DT_SERVER`
-* **Metrics** - A comma-delimited array of the metrics you'd like to inspect.
+* **PSMetrics** - A string-keyed map of the metrics you'd like to inspect, with their Optional values included in the map
-  * **ID** - The ID of the metric - The list of metric IDs can be found from the `Environment API v2` -> `Metrics` -> `GET /metrics/descriptors` API.
+  * The list of metric IDs can be found from the `Environment API v2` -> `Metrics` -> `GET /metrics/descriptors` API. *Example: `builtin:service.response.time:(avg)`*
-    * `builtin:service.response.time:(avg)`
     * (Optional) **ValidationMethod** - The type of validation you'd like to perform.
 If no value, the default is the comparison model using the most recent and last deployments.
 The other options are:
       * `relative` - If you are willing to have some amount of degradation, you can provide a RelativeThreshold for leniancy in the comparison
       * `static` - If you want to use a static hard-corded threshold
     * (Optional) **RelativeThreshold** - If you chose the ValidationMethod `relative`, you will need to provide the threshold value here.
 If you do not, the value will default to 0.00.
     * (Optional) **StaticThreshold** - If you chose the ValidationMethod `static`, you will need to provide the threshold value here.
 If you do not, the value will default to 0.00.
       * `1.25`
 * **ServiceID** - The ID of the Service which you'd like to inspect.
 This can be found in the UI if you are looking at a Service and pull from its url `id=SERVICE-...`
   * `SERVICE-5D4E743B2BF0CCF5`